DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/lectures/week-9/atmos-logic.md

 ## Setup in Logic Pro

-- Project Settings → Audio → Spatial Audio → Enable Dolby Atmos.
+- File → Project Settings → Audio
+- Sample Rate: 48kHz (standard for video/film)
-- Renderer: Built-in Dolby Atmos.
+- Spatial Audio: Dolby Atmos
 - Bed format: 7.1.2.
 Monitoring format should match your room (e.g., 7.1, 7.1.4) or Binaural on headphones.
 - On each track, choose the panner you need:
   - Surround Panner = feeds the bed.